RaspAP/raspap-docs/docs/faq.md

 For help with crontab, head over to <a href="https://crontab.guru/">crontab.guru</a>.

 ## <a name="genpassword"></a> Can I schedule the WiFi password to change automatically?
+Yes.
 Here's [one way to do it](https://gist.github.com/billz/2cc43e96563293d650e313e068d52dfb) using bash.
 Save the script to your home directory (`/home/pi` for example) and set the execution bit with `sudo chmod +x genpassphrase.sh`.
 When executed, the script will automatically generate a strong password (or a weaker, pronounceable one), update the `wpa_passphrase` setting in `hostapd.conf` and finally restart the `raspapd.service`.
 The new passphrase and QR code will be visible on the **Hotspot > Security** tab.